Brownsville Revival: Aftermath

-During the revival, nearly 200,000 people gave their lives to Jesus, and by fall 2000 more than 1,000 people who experienced the revival were taking classes at the Brownsville Revival School of Ministry.
+During the revival, nearly 200,000 accepted Christianity, and by the Fall of 2000 more than 1,000 people who experienced the revival were enrolled at the Brownsville Revival School of Ministry.
 Thousands of pastors visited Brownsville and returned to their home congregations, leading to an outbreak of mini-revivals that helped the Assemblies of God recover from what some saw as a denominational decline.

 One follow-on revival, often called the Smithton Outpouring, occurred in the small town of Smithton, Missouri, at Smithton Community Church.
 It was significant because it was not connected with the Assemblies of God.
 The pastor, Steve Gray, visited the Brownsville Revival in 1996 while in the midst of personal turmoil, returned to his church of 150 members and hosted a 3-year revival which saw about 250,000 visitors.
-The revival is also significant because the ministry of Steve Gray and a significant portion of his followers remains active in Kansas City, where 85% of the congregation moved in 2000.
+The revival is also significant because the ministry of Steve Gray and a significant number of his followers remain active in Kansas City, where 85% of the congregation moved in 2000.
 The ministry he pastors, World Revival Church, emphasizes the attitude and mission of revival.

 In 2001 there was a mini-split which occurred between the leadership of the Brownville Revival Church and the leadership of the Brownville Revival School of Ministry.
 This split for many marked the end of the Revival.
 This led to the creation of The F.I.R.E.
-School of Ministry (Fellowship for International Revival and Evangelism) under the former leader of B.R.S.M.
-Dr. Michael Brown.
-B.R.S.M. continued to offer classes for "several years" before being merged into a Ministry of Tommy Tenney.
-As of Sep 2018 the Fire School of Ministry was still operating in Concord NC.
+School of Ministry (Fellowship for International Revival and Evangelism) under the former leader of B.R.S.M., Dr. Michael Brown.
+B.R.S.M. continued to offer classes for several years before being merged into a Ministry of Tommy Tenney.
+As of Sep 2025 the Fire School of Ministry was still operating in Concord, North Carolina.